cits3007/cits3007.github.io/assets/labs/lab05.md

   *start_of_main*) = $(0x56556382 - 0x565562e0)$ = 162; we're
   162 instructions past the start of the `main` function.
-If we wanted, we could view the precise assembly language instructions being executed, by issuing the gdb command `layout asm`.
+If we wanted, we could view the precise assembly language instructions being executed, by issuing the GDB command `layout asm`.

 Similarly, stack frame #1 represents our position in `dummy_function`, and stack frame #0 is the current stack frame.

 We can get more information about a stack frame using the `info frame` command.
-For instance, issuing the gdb command `info frame 0` should result in output like the following:
+For instance, issuing the GDB command `info frame 0` should result in output like the following:

 ```